CSS-Electronics/canedge-influxdb-writer/README.md

    `LOG/<device_ID>/<session>/<split>.MF4`
 2. S3 server: Add your S3 server details in `inputs.py` and set `s3 = True`
 3. In `inputs.py` update the DBC path list and the device list to match yours
-4. In `last_run.txt`, specify when you wish to load log files from (e.g. `2020-01-13 00:00:00`)
-5. Optionally modify the signal filters or resampling frequency
+4. Optionally modify the signal filters or resampling frequency

 ---

 ## Automation
 There are multiple ways to automate the script execution.

-### 3A: Enable dynamic start time
+### 3A: Use task scheduler
-One approach is via periodic execution, triggered e.g. by Windows Task Scheduler.
-In this case, the 'dynamic' start time can be enabled, which will ensure the script only processes log files uploaded since the last script execution by updating the `last_run.txt` on each execution.
+One approach is via periodic execution, triggered e.g. by Windows Task Scheduler or Linux cron jobs.
+By default, the script is 'dynamic' meaning that it will only process log files that have not yet been added to the InfluxDB database.
+The script achieves this by fetching the 'most recent' timestamp (across signals) for each device in InfluxDB.
+The script will then only fetch log files that contain newer data vs. this timestamp.

-1. In `inputs.py` set `dynamic = True`
+If no timestamps are found in InfluxDB for a device, the `default_start` datetime will be used.
+Same goes if `dynamic = False` is used.

-2. Follow the CANedge Intro guide for setting up e.g. Windows Task Scheduler
+For details on setting up task scheduler, see the CANedge Intro guide for browser dashboards.

 ### 3B: Set up AWS Lambda function
 Antoher approach is to use event based triggers, e.g. via AWS Lambda functions.
 We provide a detailed description of setting up AWS Lambda functions in the `aws_lambda_example/` sub folder.